ThisIsAntonio/Daily-Update-App/README.md

 ## 📜 Version History

+### v2.3.0 (May 19, 2025)
+- ♻️ **Component refactoring**:
+  - Refactored `DashboardView` with separate logic for updates and filtering into isolated components.
+  - Modularized and improved code with reusable components:
+    - `PrimaryButton` for consistent button styling.
+    - `ThemeToggle` for dark/light mode toggling.
+    - `AppHeaderTitle` for standardized header titles.
+    - `UpdateList` and `UpdateItem` for modular update list rendering.
+- ✅ **Footer added** with links to GitHub, LinkedIn, Portfolio, and more.
+- ✅ Improved **scroll behavior** by making the footer responsive and hiding it when not in use.

 ### v2.2.0 (May 19, 2025)
-- ♻️ **Component refactoring**
+- ♻️ **Component refactoring**:
-  - Introduced reusable `PrimaryButton` component for consistent button styles
+  - Introduced reusable `PrimaryButton` component for consistent button styles.
-  - Extracted `ThemeToggle` into a standalone component
+  - Extracted `ThemeToggle` into a standalone component.
-  - Extracted `AppHeaderTitle` into a dedicated component
+  - Extracted `AppHeaderTitle` into a dedicated component.
-  - Simplified and cleaned up `NavBar` by using the new reusable components
+  - Simplified and cleaned up `NavBar` by using the new reusable components.
-- ✅ Confirmed all existing tests pass
+- ✅ Confirmed all existing tests pass.
-- ✅ Improved structure and readability of UI logic
+- ✅ Improved structure and readability of UI logic.
+- ✅ Refactored dashboard update list into:
+  - `UpdatesList`: handles update list rendering.
+  - `UpdateItem`: handles individual update item.
+- ✅ Improved separation of concerns for better readability and testability.

 ### v2.1.0 (May 19, 2025)
 - ✅ Separated date filtering logic into isolated test file